 Ready for College?
-7 Things They Don’t Ask About in Applications
+6 Things They Don’t Ask You About in Applications

-3. Self-advocacy: The most important thing you can learn from college admissions essays is how to make a case for who you will be in the future based on what you will do in the past.
-Whether it’s in an essay or an interview, replace generalizations with specific instances where your actions made a difference in the lives of other people.
+- Self-advocacy: The most important thing to learn from college admissions is how to make a case for who you'll be in the future based on what you've done in the past.
+In essays and interviews, replace generalizations with specific instances where your actions made a difference for others.

-7. Iteration: College app essays are a chance to learn about yourself, to try different topics and approaches, to reflect on the key moments that have brought you to today and what you are doing to make a difference now and in the future.
-This process does not end with college admissions!
+- Process: College essays are a chance to learn about yourself, try different topics and approaches, and reflect on key moments that have shaped you as who you are, This process does not end with college admissions!
 Research suggests that students who take this process approach, who prepare to succeed by practicing, do succeed more often than other students.
 Try, try, try...learn all you can from each trial...and then try again.
 The only time you fail is when you stop trying.